1997 United Parcel Service strike

 The United Parcel Service strike of 1997, led by International Brotherhood of Teamsters (IBT) President Ron Carey, started on August 4, 1997, and involved over 185,000 Teamsters (IBT members).
 The strike effectively shut down United Parcel Service (UPS) operations for 15 days and costs UPS hundreds of millions of dollars.
 The strike was a victory for the union, resulting in a new contract that increased their wages, secured their existing benefits and gave increased job security.

 Union history

 President Ron Carey had followed in his father's footsteps to become a UPS driver, and Union member.
 Carey rose to Presidency of the Teamsters Union in the early 1990s, and was heavily supported by Teamsters for a Democratic Union (TDU) President Ken Paff, mainly because of Carey's support of Union Democracy.
 TDU influence on the IBT was a major factor in the collective bargaining tactics used to negotiate the 1997 UPS Contract: militancy, union democracy, and rank-and-file intensive tactics.

-Due to the Teamsters' demands for full-time jobs, job security, and higher pay, the 1997 UPS strike was a turning point in American labor history.
-Thousands of workers were motivated by a comprehensive contract campaign coordinated by union president Ron Carey.
-Under the motto "Part-Time America Won't Work," the union brought together full-time and part-time workers through rallies, petition campaigns, and workplace actions.

-Strategic partnerships also helped the strike.
-UPS air operations were grounded when the Independent Pilots Association respected the picket lines, despite their history of disagreements with the Teamsters.
-The International Transport Workers Federation provided international assistance by coordinating solidarity initiatives throughout Europe.

-For a deeper look at the union's tactics and broader labor implications, explore the detailed histories from the Teamsters for a Democratic Union and The Stansbury Forum.